9th Australian National Family Law Conference–

 The husband turned up at the Dublin High Court with counsel on the

-for divorce and financial settlement.
-The wife, who had flown from
+jurisdiction for divorce and financial settlement.
+The wife, who

-Australia to Dublin for the hearing, participated in settlement negotiations
+had flown from Australia to Dublin for the hearing, participated

 Although we will never know whether